-Even though some researchers used to speculate that L2 students had negative feelings towards error correction (Semke, 1984), the findings of empirical studies have shown that most students want to receive error correction and consider it very helpful in enabling them to minimize their grammatical errors and improve the quality of their writing rather than being harmful or offensive.
+Even though some researchers used to speculate that students who study English as a second language had negative feelings towards error correction (Semke,1984), the findings of empirical studies have shown that most students want to receive error correction and consider it very helpful in enabling them to minimize their grammatical errors and improve the quality of their writing rather than being harmful or offensive.
 Of course, students' preferences and opinions cannot be a major factor determining teacher's feedback as Truscott (1996) argued.
 Nonetheless, everyone would agree with the fact that teachers should consider students' needs in their decision-making process.